replit/play/README.md

-These properties can changed to do the same things as the sprite commands above.
+These properties can be changed to do the same things as the sprite commands above.
 For example,

 ```python
 sprite.go_to(other_sprite)